 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker Samuel Lewis Hays (approx. 6˝ miles away); Glenville (approx. 7 miles away); Duck Run Cable Suspension Bridge (approx. 7.1 miles away); Fort Moore (approx. 7.1 miles away); Attack on Glenville (approx. 7.1 miles away); Glenville State College (approx. 7.2 miles away); Glenville State Teachers College (approx. 7.2 miles away); Braxton County/Gilmore County (approx. 11˝ miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Samuel Lewis Hays (approx. 6˝ miles away); Glenville (approx. 7 miles away); Duck Run Cable Suspension Bridge (approx. 7.1 miles away); Fort Moore (approx. 7.1 miles away); Attack on Glenville (approx. 7.1 miles away); Glenville State College (approx. 7.2 miles away); Glenville State Teachers College (approx. 7.2 miles away); Braxton County/Gilmore County (approx. 11˝ miles away).

 More about this marker.
 A drawing captioned “Stagecoach - (1846)” is reproduced in the upper right of this interpretative panel.
 In the lower left is a drawing of a stagecoach driver published in Harper’s New Monthly Magazine in April 1972 captioned “From ‘The Mountains’.”
 The background image of the panel is a map of the Staunton-Parkersburg turnpike with the roadway highlighted in red.